avbentem/airtime-calculator/README.md

 This is work in progress.
 Version 1 should include:

-- definition of maximum duty cycle(s) and dwell time per region
+- verification of data rates and maximum dwell times per region
-- layout fixes (results; form inputs in Firefox; hide number spinner; pointer for help tooltips)

 Next versions might include: